Pieris rapae: Courtship and reproduction

 The male, when it spots a female, zigzags up, down, below, and in front of her, flying until she lands.
 The male flutters, catches her closed forewings with his legs, and spreads his wings.
 This causes her to lean over.
 He usually flies a short distance with her dangling beneath him.
 An unreceptive female may fly vertically or spread her wings and raise the abdomen to reject the male.

 Most host plants of P. rapae contain mustard oils and females use these oils to locate the plants.
 Females then lay the eggs singly on host leaves.
 In the northern hemisphere, adults appear as early as March and they continue to brood well into October.
-Spring adults have smaller black spots on its wings and are generally smaller than summer adults.
+Spring adults have smaller black spots on their wings and are generally smaller than summer adults.

 Males seem to benefit from the sodium uptake through mud-puddling behaviour with an increase in reproductive success.

 Host selection

 All known host plants contain natural chemicals called glucosinolates, that are cues for egg laying.
 Host plants are: herb Cruciferae – Arabis glabra, Armoracia lapthifolia, Armoracia aquatica, Barbarea vulgaris, Barbarea orthoceras, Barbarea verna, Brassica oleracea, Brassica rapa, Brassica caulorapa, Brassica napus, Brassica juncea, Brassica hirta, Brassica nigra, Brassica tula, Cardaria draba, Capsella bursa-pastoris (females oviposit but larvae refuse it), Dentaria diphylla, Descurainia Sophia, Eruca sativa, Erysimum perenne, Lobularia maritima, Lunaria annua (retards larval growth), Matthiola incana, Nasturtium officinale, Raphanus sativus, Raphanus raphanistrum, Rorippa curvisiliqua, Rorippa islandica, Sisymbrium irio, Sisymbrium altissimum, Sisymbrium officinale (and var. leicocarpum), Streptanthus tortuosus, Thlaspi arvense (larvae grow slowly or refuse it); Capparidaceae: Cleome serrulata, Capparis sandwichiana; Tropaeolaceae: Tropaeolum majus; Resedaceae: Reseda odorata.

 There are three phases to host selection by the P. rapae adult female butterfly: searching, landing, and contact evaluation.
 A gravid female adult will first locate suitable habitats, and then identify patches of vegetation that contain potential host plants.
 The cabbage butterflies seem to limit their search to open areas and avoid cool, shaded woodlands even when host plants are available in these areas.
 Furthermore, gravid females will not oviposit during overcast or rainy weather.
 In laboratory conditions, high light intensity is required to promote oviposition.
 The females fly in a linear path independent of wind direction or position of the sun.